Find us at Lambton Quay, View Google Map

-Return ticket entitles you to one uphill and one downhill trip on the Cable Car.
+Return tickets entitle you to one uphill and one downhill trip on the Cable Car.

-One Way ticket can be used in either direction between Lambton Quay and Kelburn Station.
+One Way tickets can be used for one trip in either direction between Lambton Quay and Kelburn Station.

 If you would like to visit the intermediate stations, you can disembark and embark again from the same station to complete your One Way or Return Trip.

 Cable Car tickets purchased online or from the Ticket Office are valid for six months from the date of purchase.